 We donated most of the Nutcracker tickets to the local children’s hospital, enabling sick kids and their grateful families to see the show.
-We garnered free publicity for that too, and still had enough tickets left over to send the firm and its clients to the ballet, hosting a pre-show party.
+We also garnered free publicity for that, and had enough tickets left over to send the firm and its clients to the ballet, hosting a pre-show party.

 We designed a ballet-themed print ad and logo for the effort.